RoamGuru Roam Guru

 Best Months

 March to May and September to November offer the most comfortable temperatures.
 Days reach 25-30°C, nights drop to 10-15°C. June through August sees daytime highs of 45°C, making the dunes dangerous for extended hiking.
-December and January are cold, with nights below freezing, but the crowds disappear.
+December and January are cold, with nights below freezing, but the crowds disappear and the stars burn sharper.

 What to Pack